-To understand how the price of energy is made up, and why power and fuel prices are cointegrated, it is important to realize that most power is (still) produced from fossil fuels.
-This mechanism is most commonly visualized with a merit order, where demand is fulfilled first of all by non-dispatchable sources, primarily solar, wind and most of nuclear.
-The production of these sources is often not enough to meet requirements so more electricity has to be produced – at gradually higher marginal production costs.
-In many countries this second part is built up of efficient coal plants, less efficient coal plants or more efficient gas plants, and finally less efficient gas and oil plants (peaking stations).
-The price of energy is therefore heavily influenced by fuel-fired producers.
+Why are power and fuel prices cointegrated?
+To understand how the price of energy is made up, it is important to realize that fossil fuels are still the main source for power production.
+A merit order helps to visualize this mechanism.
+First non-dispatchable sources, primarily solar, wind and most of nuclear fulfill demand.
+However, the production of these sources is often not enough to meet requirements.
+We need more electricity – produced at gradually higher marginal production costs.
+Many countries have organized this second part as follows: first the energy comes from efficient coal plants.
+Then from less efficient coal plants or more efficient gas plants.
+And finally from less efficient gas and oil plants (peaking stations).
+Fuel-fired producers therefore heavily influence the price of energy.

 KYOS uses cointegration in all of its models for generating Monte Carlo price simulations.
 It ensures that commodity prices and commodity spread scenarios are realistic.
 In particular, it avoids that spreads become extremely wide or narrow, if that is not in line with market fundamentals.
 This is especially relevant for conventional power plants (KyPlant), whose margins are derived from the spread between power, fuel and emission prices.
-The use of cointegration in statistical models is very relevant for valuation and risk management, especially with a horizon of up to about two years.
+The use of cointegration in statistical models is very relevant for valuation and risk management.
+The planning horizon is medium term, or up to two years.
 It captures how market prices actually move, in terms of return volatilities, return correlations and price cointegration.
 With the observed levels of cointegration, spark and dark spreads are considerably less volatile.
-If this behavior in power prices is ignored, power plants and spark/dark spread options will be overvalued.
+If we ignore this behavior in power prices, it will lead to an overvaluation of power plants and spark/dark spread options.

-Over longer horizons, the statistical parameter estimates must be treated more carefully; a fundamental analysis may be more appropriate for long-term investment decisions.
+Over longer horizons, it is even more important to carefully treat the statistical parameter estimates.
+A fundamental analysis may be more appropriate for long-term investment decisions.
 Fundamental analysis, however, is quite dependent on the assumptions about the future market structure and fuel prices.
 Because we believe in the relative strengths of both approaches, statistical and fundamental, KYOS provides tools for both: a primarily statistical model with cointegration (KySim), especially for the medium term trading oriented applications, and a primarily fundamental model (KyPowerFundamentals, KyPF), especially for somewhat longer-term applications.
-Both models can also be used simultaneously: the statistical model generates Monte Carlo simulations of fuel prices, which the fundamental model uses to generate power price simulations.
+Both models complement each other.
+The statistical model generates Monte Carlo simulations of fuel prices, which the fundamental model uses to generate power price simulations.

 Please click on the link below to read the full article (pdf):